NyanPanDev/NyanPanDev/README.md

 -->
 # こんにちわ!

-## "Gamers/Developers are the most oppressed race in the world"
+## "Gamers are the most oppressed minority in the world"

 ### Senior SWE, Java expert, specializing in network services with a background in cloud native deployments
-<p>...but I'll never submit a line of Java code outside of work environments.</p>

 #### Known Languages/Frameworks: